 See the Sept.
 2016 press release for more information.

-The YRBC platform can accommodate sensitive institutional data classified up to High — including CUI — as identified in the Sensitive Data Guide.
+The YBRC platform can accommodate sensitive institutional data classified up to High — including CUI — as identified in the Sensitive Data Guide.

 The Yottabyte Research Cloud supports several existing and planned platforms for researchers at the University of Michigan: